peterbedorjr/docsify-algolia-search-plugin/README.md

 | multi        | boolean|array       | Display the results from multiple indexes                                                                                                                                                                                                                                 | -                                        |          |
 | indexes      | string|object|array | The indexes to be searched                                                                                                                                                                                                                                                | A list of indexes with optional settings | ✓        |
 | currentIndex | function            |  If you need to specify the current index based on certain conditions, i.e. a slug in your url for different versions of documentation you can do it here.
 This function must return the name of the index.
 This function passes the `indexMap` as it's only parameter. |  -                                       |          |

-## Options

-A full list of configurable options is below.

 ```html
 <script>